-Fronted by Dean "Deano" Schlabowske, The Sundance Kid to Jon Langford's Butch Cassidy in the Waco Brothers, the genesis of Dollar Store can be found in those misty, distant days of an early-to-mid 90's beset by the likes of Urkel and Stone Temple Pilots.
+Fronted by Dean "Deano" Schlabowske, The Sundance Kid to Jon Langford's Butch Cassidy in the Waco Brothers, the genesis of Dollar Store can be found in those misty, distant days of an early-to-mid 90's beset by the likes of 2nd rate grunge like Stone Temple Pilots.

 Live, Dollar Store can whip up the same sort of intensity as the Wacos and Wreck.
 Deano's guitar and lead vocals are energetically joined by Alan Doughty (Jesus Jones, Waco Brothers) on bass, Joe Camarillo (Waco Brothers) on drums, and Tex Schmidt (German rockabilly stars--and contributors to the compilation Down to the Promised Land-- The Roughnecks) on guitar.

 They WILL drink your beer, if they don't knock it over first.

 Since the demise of Dollar Store, Deano can now be found filling his plentiful Waco downtime with another project: